HeZhang1994/gif-creator/README.md

 ### Functions

-- Generate GIF image with each frame has **same** duration time.
+- Create GIF image with each frame has **same** duration time.

-- Generate GIF image with the first and the last frame have **different** duration time.
+- Create GIF image with the first and the last frame have **different** duration time.

 ## Environment